 What is swimmer's itch?

-Swimmer's itch is a temporary, itchy rash caused by small worm-like parasites called schistosomes (shiss-toe-soams).
+Swimmer's itch is a skin rash caused by an allergic reaction to small worm-like parasites called schistosomes (shiss-toe-soams).
 Schistosomes spend their life cycle as parasites in the bodies of water snails and in the blood stream of aquatic mammals, ducks or other waterfowl.
-During their life cycle, schistosome larvae leave their snail host and swim near the surface of the water, looking for bird and mammal hosts.
+During their life cycle, schistosome larvae (called cercariae) leave their snail host and swim near the surface of the water, looking for bird and mammal hosts.

 How can I get swimmer’s itch?

-If schistosome larvae are present in a body of water and you are in that water (swimming or wading) there is a chance that one or more larvae will burrow under your skin, but, they cannot survive in humans and will die almost immediately.
-It is the reaction to these tiny larvae under the skin that causes swimmer’s itch.
+If schistosome larvae are present in a body of water and you are in that water (swimming or wading) there is a chance that one or more larvae will burrow under your skin.
+Since the larvae cannot survive in humans they will die almost immediately.
+It is the reaction to these tiny parasitic larvae under the skin that causes swimmer’s itch.

 Where are these parasites found?

-These parasites are found in many lakes, ponds and coastal waters in British Columbia usually in the warm summer months.
-The tiny larvae are more likely to be found floating near the surface and edges of lakes and other bodies of water.
+Schistosomes are found in many lakes, ponds and coastal waters in British Columbia, usually in the warm summer months.
+Their larvae are more likely to be found floating near the surface in shallow water along the shores of fresh waters and coastal beaches.

 Who has a higher risk of getting swimmer’s itch?

-Young children who wade and splash in shallow areas of lakes and ponds may be at higher risk because:
+Young children who wade and splash in shallow water bodies may be at higher risk because:

 - They are constantly getting wet without thoroughly drying off

-- They usually play by the shore where these parasites tend to be
+- They usually play by the shore where the presence of schistosomes and their larvae is higher

 - Younger children’s skin can be more sensitive than the skin of an adult

 How can I avoid swimmer's itch?

-There is no sure way to avoid swimmer’s itch entirely, unless you avoid lakes, ponds or beaches.
+There is no sure way to avoid swimmer’s itch entirely unless you avoid water bodies.
 However, there are certain precautions you can take:

 - Speak with other visitors to the area, local health officers or parks representatives about the water condition before getting in any lake, pond or beach